hugsy/gef/docs/commands/context.md

 * `nb_lines_backtrack` configures how many lines of the backtrace to show.
 * `nb_lines_code` and `nb_lines_code_prev` configure how many lines to show after and before the PC, respectively.
+* `context.nb_lines_threads` determines the number of lines to display inside the thread pane.
+This is convenient when debugging heavily multi-threaded applications (apache2, firefox, etc.).
+It receives an integer as value: if this value is `-1` then all threads state will be displayed.
+Otherwise, if the value is set to `N`, then at most `N` thread states will be shown.

 To have the stack displayed with the largest stack addresses on top (i.e., grow the stack downward), enable the following setting: